 When you are ready... think of something in your love life that stirs up some fear.
 Go for a 3 to 5 on a 10 scale of vulnerable situations.
 Nothing that brings up terror please.
 Some examples are: Stating a boundary to a loved one.
 Expressing a desire that you’re not quite sure how it’s going to be received.
 These are examples of vulnerability stirring situations.
 Depending on your history any one of these could invoke terror or nonchalance.
 Keep it just a couple steps outside of your comfort zone.

 Now notice what you notice.
 Try practicing being non-judgmentally curious about the sensations and emotions that come up for you when you think about this vulnerable situation.
 Notice the churn in your belly... the constriction in your throat ...the holding of your breath.
 No need to make up a story about it.
 Just notice.
 I know.
 It’s not easy.
 That’s why we practice.

-If you can look at the hottie and be present to yourself, you are closer to approaching that sexy being.
-The greater capacity you have at staying inside your own skin as you approach and talk to that person, the more you will feel free to her or him out on a date and so on.
+If you can look at that painfully attractive being across the room and be present to yourself, the more freedom you will grant yourself to approach that sexy being.
+The greater capacity you have at staying inside your own skin as you approach and talk to that person, the more free you will feel to own your desire to connect with them.

 It takes discipline to be free.
 What do you want to be more devoted to?
 Your fear or your freedom?
 The choice is yours every waking moment of every day.